-PCCTSDP is a national faculty training program that develops successful pediatric critical care and pediatric trauma physician scientists.
-The program’s goal is to increase the number of highly trained, successfully funded, and sustainable pediatric critical care and pediatric trauma physician-scientists who will do research to enhance the scientific understanding, clinical management, and long-term outcome of critical illness and trauma in children.
-PCCTSDP is funded through RFA-HD-14-019 Pediatric Critical Care and Trauma Scientist Development Program (K12) by NICHD’s Pediatric Trauma and Critical Illness Branch to select the most outstanding junior faculty candidates for sustained training as PCCTSDP scholars in research settings throughout the United States.
+PCCTSDP is a national faculty training program that develops pediatric critical care and pediatric trauma physician scientists.
+The program’s goal is to increase the number of highly trained, successfully funded, and sustainable pediatric critical care and pediatric trauma physician-scientists who will engage in research to enhance the scientific understanding, clinical management, and long-term outcome of critical illness and trauma in children.
+PCCTSDP is funded through RFA-HD-19-008 Pediatric Critical Care and Trauma Scientist Development Program (K12) by NICHD’s Pediatric Trauma and Critical Illness Branch to select the most outstanding junior faculty candidates for sustained training as PCCTSDP scholars in research settings throughout the United States.

 PCCTSDP is currently administered through the University of Utah School of Medicine, with program governance by the National Advisory Committee (NAC), composed of scientists and leaders in pediatric critical care and trauma surgery.